1. At UNC Charlotte, we have access to top academic programs, robust student life opportunities and a beautiful campus setting. So, what's missing?

 ANSWER: Two parking lots will be impacted by construction to allow for this much-needed facility to advance.

-- Lot 18, Summer 2017: All six floors of the Union Deck will be extended toward Cameron Boulevard, eliminating the small surface parking lot, Lot 18.
+- Lot 18: All six floors of the Union Deck are being extended toward Cameron Boulevard, eliminating the small surface parking lot, Lot 18.
 The majority of the existing deck will remain open during construction.
 The expanded deck should be fully accessible by Fall 2018.

-- Lot 19, Summer 2017: The new Health and Wellness Center will be built on Lot 19, the larger surface parking lot on the corner of Craver and Cameron, across from Woodward.
-This parking lot will close permanently when construction begins in Summer 2017.
+- Lot 19: The new Health and Wellness Center is being built on Lot 19, the former surface parking lot on the corner of Craver and Cameron, across from Woodward.
+This parking lot is closed permanently and is under construction.

 Check back for future updates.